pytorch/pytorch/docs/source/quantization.rst

-When preparing a quantized model, it is necessary to ensure that qconfig and the qengine used for quantized computations match the backend on which the model will be executed.
+When preparing a quantized model, it is necessary to ensure that qconfig and the engine used for quantized computations match the backend on which the model will be executed.
 The qconfig controls the type of observers used during the quantization passes.
 The qengine controls whether `fbgemm` or `qnnpack` specific packing function is used when packing weights for linear